Pobega/pobega.github.io/content/posts/rust-filesystem-sync.md

 !["Writedisk New"](/images/writedisk/writedisk-new.png)

+The code still needed a bit of cleaning up and organization as a lot of it was written inline in `main()`, but the progress bar works!

 If you're interested in seeing the code or the feedback I got on it you can view my PR here: https://github.com/nicholasbishop/writedisk/pull/5